mapbox/public-tools-and-demos/projects/sheetmapper/README.md

 - Publishing to the web makes the document publicly accessible to anyone with the link.
 Use caution with sensitive information.
 - If you update the Google Sheet, the CSV link will reflect those changes automatically.

 ### Step 3.
-Preview Sheetmapper locally
+Open the Sheetmapper HTML File in Visual Studio Code

-Follow these steps to download the Sheetmapper HTML file from GitHub, open it in Visual Studio Code, and view it in your browser.
+Follow these steps to download the Sheetmapper HTML file from GitHub, and open it in Visual Studio Code.

 #### 1: Find and Download the HTML File from GitHub
 1. Go to the [Sheetmapper HTML file on github](https://github.com/mapbox/public-tools-and-demos/)